-The modern literature on cities has a focus on agglomeration in size.
-Hints about the sources of a broader kind of agglomeration can be found in data and empirical work.
+What causes agents to sort1 themselves by skill?
 For example, Berry and Glaeser (2005) find that levels of human capital in cities have been diverging over time.
-In other words, more skilled and less skilled workers are agglomerating separately.
+In other words, more skilled and less skilled workers are separating.
 Combes et al (2008) find strong evidence that wage disparities between French cities are driven by sorting by skill.
-What is the explanation for agglomeration with sorting?
+Mori and Turrini (2005) find a similar phenomenon in Japan.
+What is the explanation for such sorting?
 Observations about two other phenomena can help address this question.
 U.S. Department of Commerce (1975) data show that over the long term, labor has moved out of agriculture and into other industries, thus freeing low skill workers from ties to land and allowing them to become mobile.
 Second, rising income and wage inequality have been attributed to skill-biased technological change (see for example Acemoglu, 1999; Berman et al, 1994; and Caselli, 1999).
 The purpose of our work is to provide a model that is consistent with all of these phenomena.
-We show that asymmetric information in the labor market drives applomeration of workers sorted by skill.4 When mobile low skilled worker population rises or there is technological change that favors higher skilled workers, integration of worker types in the same location at equilibrium becomes unstable, while sorting of worker types into different
+We show that asymmetric information in the labor market drives the sorting of workers by skill.2 When mobile low skilled worker population rises or there is technological change that favors higher skilled workers, integration of worker types in the same location at equilibrium becomes unstable, while sorting of worker types into different locations in equilibrium remains stable.
+Therefore, our model suggests that increased mobility of low skill labor and skill biased technological change causes the geographic sorting of workers by skill.